openharmony/docs/en/application-dev/reference/apis/js-apis-data-relationalStore.md

 ## RdbStore

-Provides methods to manage an RDB store.
+Provides APIs to manage an RDB store.

-Before using the following APIs, use [executeSql](#executesql) to initialize the database table structure and related data.
-For details, see [RDB Development](../../database/database-relational-guidelines.md).
+Before using the APIs of this class, use [executeSql](#executesql) to initialize the database table structure and related data.

 ### Attributes<sup>10+</sup>